usnistgov/800-63-3/sp800-63c/sec5_strength.md

 An IdP MAY generate the same identifier for a subscriber at multiple RPs at the request of those RPs, but only if:

 * Those RPs have a demonstrable relationship that justifies an operational need for the correlation, such as a shared security domain or shared legal ownership, and
-* All RPs consent to being correlated in such a manner.
+* All RPs sharing an identifier consent to being correlated in such a manner.

 The RPs SHALL conduct a privacy risk assessment to consider the privacy risks associated with requesting a common identifier.
-The IdP SHALL ensure that only intended RPs are correlated, otherwise a rogue RP could learn of the pseudonymous identifier for a correlation by fraudulently posing as part that correlation.
+The IdP SHALL ensure that only intended RPs are correlated; otherwise, a rogue RP could learn of the pseudonymous identifier for a correlation by fraudulently posing as part of that correlation.